Merge of DRGs 482 and 482O

 DRG 482O (Face, mouth or neck disease, requiring tracheostomy, short therapy; Trakeostomi, kort vård) has very few cases (five cases in 2013) and taking into account the content and severity of cases which should group in DRG 482O there must be an error in coding or any other reason why the cases group into this DRG.
 The mean cost of the cases of DRG 482O reveals that the cases are relatively cheap compared to ones in 482 (Face, mouth or neck disease, requiring tracheostomy; Trakeostomi vid öron-, näs- och halssjukdomar).
 We suggest merging DRGs 482 and 482O, so that the length of stay has no effect on grouping and the cases matching the grouping rules of DRG 482 or 482O will be grouped in DRG 482 (see the cost data in appendix 1).

-#2 Updated by Mats Fernström about 4 years ago
+#2 Updated by Mats Fernström over 4 years ago

 Mats Fernström, NPK, Sweden 2016-02-03

 The corresponding Swedish DRGs are C01E (not complicated), C01C (complicated) and C01O (outpatients) and we do not want to merge these groups.
 As a basic principle we don’t want to have the same DRG codes (on four digit level) for inpatients and outpatients.
 Also in Sweden there are very few cases in DRG C01O (outpatients) and they have unrealistic low costs so we also suspect an error in coding.
 An alternative to merge outpatients and inpatients to the same groups is to let the outpatients go to the outpatient rest group in the current MDC.

 #3 Updated by Kristiina Kahur over 4 years ago